Madhumanchala/Java/README.md

 Task :in that controller created another method to send frontend data to backend through reqparam by calling service and Mohit sir created one pushnotification api to send notification by checking token and extending firebase messaging service then storing in database ok

+Govinda : Created Scheduler to send notification to employee who has not filled timesheet for last 3 4 and 5 days remainder message to send message that code in notificationserviceimpl ok refer that

+for Datatable used this code in js :-
+$('#ClientDetails').DataTable({
+			"scrollY" : 280,
+			"scrollX" : true,
+			"pageLength" : 8,
+			"dom" : 'lBfrtip',
+		});